angelinuxx/npm-lens.nvim/README.md

 }
 ```

-> ℹ️ You can pass any valid parameter from `vim.api.keyset.highlight` to the `hl` field.
+> ℹ️ You can pass any valid parameter from `vim.api.keyset.highlight` to the
+> `hl` field.

+The plugin loads packages information when opening a `package.json` file.
+But if you lazy load it (e.g. defining keys in lazy.nvim config), the
+information will not be loaded until an available command is used.

 ---